PPOL-5203-2023/git-in-class-exercise/README.md

 # Exercise 0

+Just set up your github classroom

+- Access the link for this assignment

+- Connect your github account to the github classroom

-Clone this repository to your local laptop.
+- Clone this repository to your local laptop.

+    - cd into the folder you want to save your homeworks
+    - clone this repository (git clone <url_for_repository>)
+    - make a first commit with the message "hey!
+I am here! this is so cool!"
+    - push your first commit (git push)

 # Real exercise.

-Open the jupyter notebook `_week-02-exercises.ipynb`, answer the questions, and push to this repository a new notebook with your answers, and saved as `<your_name>_week-02-exercises.ipynb`
+- Open the jupyter notebook `_week-02-exercises.ipynb`
+- answer the questions,
+- push to this repository as new notebook with your answers saved as `<your_name>_week-02-exercises.ipynb`

+## have fun!